 A month ago, when I clicked on a plugin upgrade (just as millions of us WordPress users do) and the site came crashing down.
 The only reason why it’s all ok now and we didn’t lose years of work on the fetchprofits blog is because of staging.

 Flywheel staging lets you open doors to your own website’s replica (hosted on a staging server, and you wouldn’t even know that) that you can experiment on.

 Updating plugins?
 Upgrading themes and plugins?
 Changing the design on any of your website pages?
 Making customization happen?
 Use the Staging feature of Flywheel and you’ll be thankful for it, eternally.

-If your business has anything to do with building WordPress sites or designing sites for clients or if you develop multiple WordPress websites for your own business, Flywheel Local gives you the iPhone X equivalent of local WordPress build platform.
+If your business has anything to do with building WordPress sites or designing sites for clients or if you develop multiple WordPress websites for your own business, Flywheel Local — available for free — even without Flywheel hosting gives you the iPhone X equivalent of local WordPress build platform.

 It’s a slick local WordPress development application that lets you build WordPress websites on your local computer with simple root SSH access to each individual site you’d ever build.

 With Flywheel Local, you a one-click WordPress install feature, flexible local environment features, free SSL certificate that ships out with each new WordPress builds, and more.

 You can develop WordPress websites locally (like on your computer), share URLs, get client feedback, make changes and edits to the site, use Local Connect to Flywheel and push your site to a local server, and manage the site from within Flywheel.

 WordPress developers, designers, and entrepreneurs with multiple WordPress websites usually have a set of chosen plugins and themes that they work with.

 For every WordPress website they create, they’d have to individually upload these themes and plugins.